 AI has seeped into many parts of everyday life.
 Yet the technology itself remains remote and inaccessible.
 Even leading researchers struggle to explain how it works.
 But Watson isn’t a technology that exists in some purely theoretical realm.
 It’s a tool with practical applications right here and now, as we set out to show.

-This reality meant we had to be practical as well in our approach to designing for the Watson brand.
+This reality meant that we had to be practical in our approach to designing for the Watson brand.
 How could we make Watson approachable?
-How could we persuade an audience hungry to apply AI in the real world that Watson was a tool they could use now to create genuine value?
+How could we persuade an audience, hungry to apply AI in the real world, that Watson was a tool they could use now to create genuine value?